sdiehl/cabal-edit/README.md

 *Note: Dependency modification will happen over the library stanza of your Cabal file, and not the executable sections.*

-### ugprade
+### upgrade

-The ugprade command can be used to safely manipulate the version bounds for a given library.
+The upgrade command can be used to safely manipulate the version bounds for a given library.
 For instance if one has the simple Cabal with a dependency on `text` for `1.0` version range.: